IdentityServer/Documentation/docsv2/advanced/di.md

 ## Instancing with the Registration Mode

 The `Registration` class allows a service to indicate how many instances of the service that will be created.
-The `Mode` propery is an enum with these possible values:
+The `Mode` property is an enum with these possible values:

 * `InstancePerHttpRequest`
  * One instance will be created per HTTP request.
 This means that if the service is requested twice in a single dependency chain then the same instance will be shared.